ImperialCollegeLondon/ECRI-RCDS-Hackathon/README.md

 ### Task 1

-Find number of nodes, edges, density, the longest path and the shortest path of the given Facebook social network data.
+Find the number of nodes (vertices), the number of edges (undirected), density, the number of triangles, and top 20 connected nodes of the given Facebook social network data.

-- Naïve method is loop-based BFS (breadth first search) method.
+- Naïve method is loop-based method.

 - Optimized methods are (vectorized computational method) with `networks` and `scipy.sparse` libraries.